TatheerHussain/SREDH-AICUP/README.md

 <!-- You may write notes in your readme this way if you want to, it looks good and also different from other text -->

-<p align="center">nnovative solutions developed by the top 10 teams to tackle the challenge of deidentifying sensitive health information (SHI).
+<p align="center">Innovative solutions developed by the top 10 teams to tackle the challenge of deidentifying sensitive health information (SHI).
 This repository showcases cutting-edge approaches leveraging Large Language Models (LLMs), machine learning, and rule-based techniques to ensure robust privacy protection while maintaining the integrity of medical data.</p>

 ## 🧐Background